hoo12F/typewriterytmod/README.md

 ![Typewriter (1)](https://user-images.githubusercontent.com/96026994/158109324-7690282b-d29d-4c98-816d-73953b623fdc.png)<br>
 **_A Youtube Mod Made By an Absolute Dog Water Programmer_**
+###IMPORTANT!
+I just figured out that it shows my recommended instead of the regular youtube recommended, so the html file will not be available for a while.
 *this is a test where i slightly modify youtube's appearance, with no experience in modding stuff.*
 **Version 1.0.0 (demo)**
 so.
 Mods.
 And a programmer who doesn't know anything about making them but does anyways.
 For the first time.